Faculty of Arts & Science Site NYU Main Site NYU Main Site

 Sloan-Swartz Center for Theoretical Visual Neuroscience

 Research in the program is focused in many promising areas.
-Some examples of such projects, and their principal investigators, include:
+Currently active projects, and their principal investigators, include:

 Back to top